hamzzaaamalik/memex/performance-test/README.md

 ## 🎯 Conclusion & Key Takeaways

-### ✅ **MindCache is Production-Ready for Millions of Records**
+### ✅ **Memex is Production-Ready for Millions of Records**

-Our comprehensive testing proves that MindCache's search functionality is **exceptionally well-architected** for large-scale deployments:
+Our comprehensive testing proves that Memex's search functionality is **exceptionally well-architected** for large-scale deployments:

 - 🚀 **<100ms response times** for most queries, even with 5M+ records
 - ⚡ **SQLite FTS5** provides enterprise-grade full-text search performance